How To Claim As A Passenger In A Car Accident? How Much Compensation Can I Claim?

 - Try to document everything.
 This can include the date and time of the accident, details such as the weather, or your itinerary up to that point in the day, as well as anything you believe might be relevant to the case.

 - Gather together the contact details of anyone who might have been a witness to the accident.
 This can include fellow passengers, other road users, or even pedestrians.
-Anyone who might be able to corroborate your story.
 Taking their contact details can prove to be useful when mounting a claim.

-If you have been injured as a passenger in a car accident, there are a number of costs and expenses which you may have encountered.
-When discussing compensation amounts, many members of the public are unaware of the full extent of the damages they can pursue.
-Whether it is a bus passenger accident claim, a taxi passenger accident claim, road traffic accident passenger claims, or any other passenger accident claims, the range of compensation you can be awarded might surprise you.
-Such damages can include:
+As an injured passenger in a car accident, there are a number of costs and expenses which you may have encountered.
+When discussing compensation amounts for passenger car accident claims, you might unaware of the full extent of the damages you can pursue.
+Whether it is a bus passenger accident claim, a taxi passenger accident claim, road traffic accident passenger claims, or whiplash passenger accident claims, there are two types of damages that you could potentially claim.

 - Medical Expenses – this can include your visits to a private healthcare facility, medication, or any medical equipment (crutches, wheelchair, etc.) required after the accident.

 Cars move with such speed and velocity that accidents on the road can inflict almost any injury.
 As such, the range of compensation claims we have seen has included everything from broken fingers to amputations.
-However, in trying to decide whether you might be owed compensation, it can help to know the most common injuries suffered in such accidents.
+Below we have described some common passenger car accident injuries.
 You might have a claim if you have suffered any of the following:

 - Broken pelvis – breaking the pelvis can lead to a loss of mobility and can seriously affect your ability to work.

-- Spinal Injuries (that may later lead to paralysis) – among the most serious injuries, those affecting the spine can take the longest to heal and can cause issues for the rest of your life.
+- Spinal Injuries – among the most serious injuries, those affecting the spine can take the longest to heal.
+Spinal cord injuries can be life-changing.

 - Burns – whether caused by chemicals or fires, burns can affect the entire body and can be among the most painful injuries with the longest recovery times.

-- Head injuries – head injuries such as concussion are not uncommon in car accidents and can lead to dizziness, nausea, and discombobulation for extended periods of time.
+- Head injuries – head injuries such as concussions are not uncommon in car accidents and can lead to dizziness, nausea, and discombobulation for extended periods of time.

 |Injury Sustained||Severity of the Injury||Compensation|